steveyegge/gastown

 # Create your crew workspacegt crew add yourname --rig myprojectcd myproject/crew/yourname

-Section titled “Quick Start Guide”Basic Workflow
+Section titled “Quick Start Guide”Getting Started

 Section titled “Basic Workflow”sequenceDiagram participant You participant Mayor participant Convoy participant Agent participant Hook

-You->>Mayor: Tell Mayor what to build Mayor->>Convoy: Create convoy with issues Mayor->>Agent: Sling issue to agent Agent->>Hook: Store work state Agent->>Agent: Complete work Agent->>Convoy: Report completion Mayor->>You: Summary of progressExample: Feature Development
+You->>Mayor: Tell Mayor what to build Mayor->>Convoy: Create convoy with beads Mayor->>Agent: Sling bead to agent Agent->>Hook: Store work state Agent->>Agent: Complete work Agent->>Convoy: Report completion Mayor->>You: Summary of progressExample: Feature Development

 Section titled “Example: Feature Development”# 1.
 Start the Mayorgt mayor attach

-# 2. In Mayor session, create a convoygt convoy create "Feature X" issue-123 issue-456 --notify --human
+# 2. In Mayor session, create a convoy with bead IDsgt convoy create "Feature X" gt-abc12 gt-def34 --notify --human

 # 4. Track progressgt convoy list